ko-ko-ko/php-assert/README.md

 ## Yet another validator, WHY??

-## It's very fast, but ugly inside
+## It's very fast and designed to be used in any method

 There are many other cool asserts, but for their usability you must pay by time & memory of execution.
 This assert gives you very simple and fast API.